Christian Giménez (footballer, born 1981): Mexico

 He left Pachuca on 17 December 2009, and signed for Cruz Azul.
 In the tournament Bicentario 2010 Gimenez was a quick starter for the team Cruz Azul, because of the coach Enrique Meza already knowing the great skills that Gimenez had from the years that Meza coached with Pachuca.
 Although Gimenez was one of the most important transfers of the season, he was not able to lead Cruz Azul to qualify for the quarter finals, and was only able to score two goals in 16 appearances.
 In the Apertura 2010 season, Giménez was criticized by the media because of his bad performance in the first season, and was wanted to be kicked out of Cruz Azul.
 But on the fifth matchday of the season Giménez scored his first hat-trick with Cruz Azul in a 3–2 win over Chiapas.
+On May 15, 2011, as Morelia scored the 3rd goal in the second leg of the semi-final against Cruz Azul to make it 3–2 on aggregate in Morelia's favor, a fan invades the pitch to greet Gerardo Torrado, but immediately, a frustrated Gimenez kicks the fan to the ground, the fan responds from the aggression of Gimenez before being held by Jesus Corona.
+Gimenez goes over the held fan to try to hit him again before being held back by both of the teams' players.
+Gimenez tries to get involved again when the Morelia physio slaps his teammate, Waldo Ponce which caused the brawl to escalate even further but is held back.
+Gimenez was sent off few minutes later alongside Isaac Romo, Miguel Sabah and both of the managers, Tomas Boy & Enrique Meza.
+Couple days later after the match, Gimenez would later be punished with a suspension of 6 games by the FMF and he would return next season against Pumas on August 28, 2011.

 In 2018, Giménez returned to Pachuca on loan from Cruz Azul.

 International career

 Argentina

 Giménez represented Argentina at the 2001 South American Youth Championship.
 Argentina finished the competition in second place but he was able to score two goals.

-In 2009 Diego Maradona called up Giménez for Argentina's World Cup qualifiers in June against Colombia and Ecuador, but he did not play in any of the two matches.
+In 2009, Diego Maradona called up Giménez for Argentina's World Cup qualifiers in June against Colombia and Ecuador, but he did not play in any of the two matches.